stav-sheen/Full-On/README.md

 - creates both the ec2 instance and its security group (enables connection on ports 80 & 22 )
 - install docker on the remote server.
 - install pip docker module.
-- creates network and runs containers.
+- creates network and runs containers. (i already pushed the images to dockerhub. you can see the dockerfiles in the added directories)